 18. Do part-time tour guiding for Spanish tourists

-In practice: With Tourbar you can put your tour guiding services out there.
+How to practice this: With Tourbar, you can put your tour guiding services out there.

-Practicing Spanish with fellow students who are taking the same course doesn’t need to be restricted to traditional Spanish classes.
 If you’re using an online course to learn Spanish, check whether they have an integrated community.
-Many of the members will be equally keen to get a bit of practice with another learner, and even if you’re not using the course, sign up just for the ability to chat.
+Chances are many of its members will be equally keen to get a bit of practice with another learner.
+Even when you’re long done with the course, you can sign up just for the ability to chat.

 20. Interview yourself in Spanish

-Sitting down in front of your phone or laptop’s camera won’t create excitement in most people, and the thought of hitting playback might even make you shudder, but for pure, objective feedback and review, it’s a great method.
-Until you watch yourself, you might not notice that you don’t roll your r‘s enough or that you run your words too close together.
+The idea of sitting down in front of your phone or laptop’s camera and hitting “Playback” might make you shudder.
+For pure, objective feedback and review, though, it’s surprisingly effective.
+Until you watch and listen to yourself, you might not notice that you don’t roll your r‘s enough or run your words too close together.

-In practice: Find a time and place when you’re alone (parked in the car, last thing at night) to make your recording.
+How to practice this: Carve out time to be alone and make your recording.
 Write down some questions in advance and interview yourself.
-Try to do this once a week—with the same questions if you like—and see how crisp and clear your pronunciation gets over time.
+Try this once a week—with the same questions if you like—and see how crisp and clear your pronunciation gets over time.

 21. Create a realistic study plan

-New projects are always exciting, but carrying that momentum through to fluency can be a challenge, which is why you need a study plan.
-When your motivation wanes in week four, it’s good to be able to return to your plan and see where you should be at—is it the week for learning about grocery shopping or getting around town?
+A study plan can help you stay on track and carry your momentum through to fluency.
+When your motivation wanes in Week Four, you can return to your plan and see where you should be at.
+Is it the week for learning about grocery shopping or getting around town?

-But having a plan is only half of the task if you want success.
-The plan has to be realistic.
+Of course, your plan has to be realistic.
 Overcommitting on time you don’t have or hoping to reach an intermediate level in a few weeks might be too ambitious.
-Remember: Slow and steady wins the race.
+Remember: slow and steady wins the race.

-In practice: Check out online courses to see how they structure their study plans and and create a similar plan.
+How to practice this: Check out online courses to see how they structure their study plans and create a similar plan.
 If you’re not sure where to start, this wikiHow article will help you make a study timetable.

-As that brainy bod Aristotle once said, “We are what we repeatedly do.
-Excellence, then, is not an act, but a habit.”
-And no matter how many books you buy, courses you sign up for and study plans you create, nothing will get you further in your Spanish learning than developing the habit of studying and practicing.
-Research suggests it takes just a few weeks to get into a habit, so make it a priority in the early learning phase.
+No matter how many books you buy, courses you sign up for and study plans you create, nothing will get you further in your Spanish learning than developing the habit of studying and practicing.
+Research suggests it takes anywhere between 18 to 254 days to get into a habit, so make it a priority in the early stages of your learning.

 23. Play Scrabble and bingo in Spanish to test your learning

-Testing is another integral part of progressing your Spanish, but it doesn’t all need to feel like homework.
-Bringing Spanish into your everyday world with fun games is a great way to test your Spanish, particularly when you’re under the time pressure of a game like bingo.
+Testing is an integral part of progressing your Spanish, and it doesn’t always need to feel like homework.
+Bringing Spanish into your everyday world with games like Scrabble and bingo is a fun way to test your language skills.

 24. Take online quizzes in Spanish

-If you’re looking for something a bit more formal than tapping two fingers on your arm and waiting to hear “dos palabras” (lit: “two words”)?
-Aside from games, there are plenty of quizzes available online that can put you through your paces.
+Looking for something a bit more formal than tapping two fingers on your arm and waiting to hear “dos palabras” (lit: “two words”)?
+Aside from games, there are plenty of online quizzes that can put you through your paces.

-In practice: Spanish Programs has a small number of free quizzes that are structured by subject and are good if you’re after a quick time-filler quiz.
-Study Spanish is the go-to option for more formal testing (practicing your preterite vs your imperfect tenses), and Spanish Central is a nice easy vocabulary tester with many quiz versions.
+How to practice this: Spanish Programs has a small number of free quizzes structured by subject, which works best if you’re after a quick time-filler quiz.
+Study Spanish is another go-to option for more formal testing (like practicing your preterite vs your imperfect tenses), while Nglish has a nice and easy vocabulary tester with many quiz variations.

 25. Test yourself with Spanish flashcards

-Last but not least, are flashcards.
-This method of learning long predates anything online, but is such an effective method of learning and testing that there are now plenty of apps and websites dedicated to replicating this system in an online world.
+Using flashcards is such an effective method of language learning and testing that there are now plenty of apps and websites dedicated to replicating this system in an online world.